 Judges in Serbia are selected for a period of three years and can use the powers in the court of law in which he or she has been appointed.
 The transfer of judges between the courts in Serbia is accepted only if they agree on this matter.
 We also mention that Serbian magistrates cannot involve in political matters or cannot be connected to the political parties in the country, as it is prohibited by the law.

 How the Supreme Court of Cassation in Serbia makes decisions

 The Supreme Court of Cassation in Serbia started to operate in 2010, the same year in which the jurisdiction was recognized.
 It represents the highest court of law in Serbia and the jurisdiction is established in two main directions: in-trial and out-of-trial.
 In-trial, the Supreme Court of Cassation in Serbia can decide on a dispute of jurisdiction between several courts except for the cases in which another court is competent to act so.
 In out-of-trial, the Supreme Court of Cassation can appoint the judges of the Constitutional Court and can review the ways in which the laws are applied in certain cases.

-our attorneys in Serbia
+Mediation in Serbia

 Mediation is a preferred alternative for handling disputes instead of dealing with the Serbian courts.
 This legal procedure is usually adopted for family disagreements, but also in financial matters and commercial issues.
 A mediator is in charge of communicating with the parties involved, in order to settle an agreement, in compliance with the provisions of the Law on Mediation in Serbia.

 For more details about the judicial system, you may contact our attorneys in Serbia.
 We can also put you in touch with our local partners in Macedonia on request.